RanitJana/AOT-Website/README.md

 - A contact form allows interested students to get in touch with our admissions team.

 ### 5. Campus Life
-- Explore student life at Acme College.
+- Explore student life at Academy of Technology College.
 - View images of campus events, student clubs, and recreational activities.
 - Learn about housing options and student support services.